 Difference between Vertical and Horizontal shell and tube Heat Exchanger.

-Heat Exchanger is a device in which transfer/exchange of heat takes place two or more fluids which are at different temperatures.
+Heat Exchanger is a device in which transfer/exchange of heat takes place between two or more fluids which are at different temperatures.
 Heat exchangers are used in both cooling and heating processes depends upon the area of interest.
-This heat exchange is either by bringing the two fluids either in direct contact or by indirect contact.
+This heat exchange is either by bringing the two fluids in direct contact or by indirect contact.

 In this Article we focuses mainly on the major difference between vertical and horizontal shell and tube heat exchanger :